July 29, 2011 | Sourcing Strategy

-In our previous post we discussed that many organizations think that they are conducting strategic sourcing even though they are not.
-In this post we will talk about how 4 basic questions can help senior procurement managers identify if their organization is really undertaking strategic sourcing.
+In our previous post we discussed that many organizations think they are conducting strategic sourcing even though they are not.
+In this post we will learn 4 basic questions that can help senior procurement managers identify if their organization is really undertaking strategic sourcing.

-GEP has therefore developed a framework to help evaluate your procurement organization.
+GEP has developed a framework to help evaluate your procurement organization.

 Do you get a puzzled look from a buyer when you ask to see the standard strategic sourcing process?
 Or do you get a different answer depending on who you ask within your organization?
 The procurement space is filled with strategic sourcing processes: 5 steps, 6 steps, 7 steps, 8 steps, but the number of steps in the process is irrelevant.
 All these processes have the same basic foundation.
 The point is if you don’t have a standard process, it’s very difficult to determine if you are consistently conducting strategic sourcing or something else.
 So pick a process, roll it out to your organization, and make sure it is being utilized the way it was intended every time.